Position/Title: Bilingual Parent Educator (English/Spanish)

 - Attend monthly staff and team meetings

-- Bachelor’s degree in early childhood education, social work, psychology, or a related field is preferred.
-Five years of supervised employment working directly with young children and families is acceptable.
+- Bachelor’s degree in early childhood education, social work, psychology, or a related field is preferred but may be substituted with five years of supervised employment working directly with young children and families

 - Strong communication and interpersonal skills (e.g., nonjudgmental, objective, reflective, empathic, patient, tactful)